 Religion helps us deal with the uncertainties and unfairness of life.
 Faith in God can bring a sense of peace in troubled times.
 In such times, there can be a tendency to place our trust in the leadership of a man, a man who sits at the head of a long-established institution, an institution that at one time, was endorsed by the Lord as being His.
 Of course, there are millions of people who believe, and declare with much certainty, that this man and this institution are still today recognized and authorized by the Lord.

 I am not one of them.
 I used to be.
 Therefore, you can discount my observations.
 You may ask, how did I lose my testimony that the president of the LDS Church is a prophet?
-I still believe the Joseph Smith was a prophet and that the Book of Mormon is the word of God.
+I still believe that Joseph Smith was a prophet and that the Book of Mormon is the word of God.
 I have always been a student of LDS Church History.
 I have long been aware of blatant and obvious discrepancies between what is found in the correlated curriculum of the LDS Church and what I have read in the Joseph Smith papers and in other sources.

 Understanding LDS Church History